-The scope of the project includes the construction of a new 7,700+/-square foot building containing a sales, service, and presentation area with associated paved areas and utilities.
+The scope of the project includes the construction of a new 7,700+/square foot building containing a sales, service, and presentation area with associated paved areas and utilities.
 Two access drives are proposed along Smithtown Road.
 The remaining areas will be open greenspace and undisturbed woodland areas.
 The stormwater will be directed to mimic existing stormwater flow paths.
 The surrounding topography will remain as it currently exists.
+All trash generated onsite will be stored inside a metal dumpster within an enclosure area.
+Trash will be removed from the site on a regular basis.
 Carmax Auto Superstores, Inc will be responsible for all construction activities, post construction operations and maintenance of the system and all responsibilities specified in the SWPPP.